-Staffing - Deg gree of impact on loc al employment, impa act upon staff terms a nd conditions, future opportunities for staff development.
-SPLC Lido The Pulse Museum SD, Health & Wellbeing Services In-House All the existing staff skills and operational practice transfer back to the Council at SPLC and the Lido.
+Staffing - Deg gree of impact on loc al employment, impa ct upon staff terms ar nd conditions, future opportunities for staff development.
+SPLC Lido The Pulse Museum SD, Health & Wellbeing Services In-House ff skills and operation I at SPLC and the Lid All the existing staff skills and operational practice remain.
 All the existing staff skills and operational practice remain.
-All the existing staff skills and operational practice remain.
 It is likely that there could be increases in staff costs at SPLC and the Lido, where new employees would be employed on Council terms and conditions, however wages across all sites are required to meet the real Living Wage, therefore salary/wage costs are comparable across all options.
 Scope for progression for employees is limited to within the Centre/Council.
 No change in staff costs.
 Some training (e.g. Safeguarding, Equalities, Fire Evacuation, Key Policies) is covered at All Staff events, which includes paid and voluntary members of the team.
 There is a full induction process for members of the Governing Body.
 The Museum also supports up to five work placements in any given year.
 The Museum has been awarded Council's Skills of Stroud Employability Charter in recognition of its employment activities.
 No change in staff costs.
 Scope for progression for employees is limited to within the Council.
 Scope for progression for employees is limited to within the Museum/Council.
 Score - 4 Score - 4 Score - 4 Score - 5 Score - 5 External Contractor ect to TUPE so all be protected in Staff will be subject to TUPE so all current terms and conditions would be protected in accordance with legislation.
-Staff will be subject to TUPE so all current terms and conditions would be protected in accordance with legislation. company terms and current terms and c cost savings. are likely to offer ne ad conditions, which conditions.
-This could may vary from the d result in some staff External operators are likely to offer new joiners their own company terms and conditions, which may vary from the current terms and conditions.
+Staff will be subject to TUPE so all current terms and conditions would be protected in accordance with legislation. company terms are current terms and cost savings. are likely to offer ne nd conditions, which conditions.
+This could may vary from the I result in some staff External operators are likely to offer new joiners their own company terms and conditions, which may vary from the current terms and conditions.
 This could result in some staff cost savings.
 External operators are likely to offer new joiners their own company terms and conditions, which may vary from the current terms and conditions.
-This could result in some staff cost savings. staff specialising in Any externalisation is very likely that th will offer training a the leisure industry. may crystallise any ne Council would rer ernalisation process. pension deficits.
+This could result in some staff cost savings. staff specialising in Any externalisation is very likely that the will offer training ar the leisure industry.
+In may crystallise any the Council would ren ernalisation process. pension deficits.
 It Any externalisation may crystallise any pension deficits.
 It is very likely that the Council would remain responsible for this under any externalisation process.
 Any externalisation may crystallise any pension deficits.
 It is very likely that the Council would remain responsible for this under any externalisation process.